davidkc0/Geobot/README.md

 # Geobot
-chatbot that knows the capital of every country.
+A chatbot that knows the capital of every country.

+Created by David Ciaffoni in 2016.